umnikos/hexc/spec.md

 -! "no" is printed during comptime
 -->
 ```
+This mechanism is what allows hexc's very simple macros (which are basically just string replacement) to be way more powerful than an equivalent C preprocessor macro, allowing for conditional execution and looping.

 New words can be defined with the `def!` macro, or with the equivalent `: ... ;` syntactic sugar.
 ```